Family & Food

 Sign up for the “Grow Another Row, Cass County!”
 Newsletter

-Subscribe below and we’ll keep you updated with our newsletter, delivered via email multiple times per month during the growing season, featuring growing tips, volunteer opportunities and current information on where to drop off and pick up available fresh produce.
-Email keolson@iastate.edu to be added to our mailing list for the 2023 growing season!
+Subscribe and we’ll keep you updated with our newsletter, delivered via email multiple times per month during the growing season, featuring growing tips, volunteer opportunities and current information on where to drop off and pick up available fresh produce.
+Email mcage@casshealth.org to be added to our mailing list for the 2024 growing season!

 The Cass County Urgent Need Resource Guide is updated twice a year with current links and phone numbers to local, regional and statewide resources.
 This document was created by Cass County Public Health and Cass County ISU Extension to assist Cass County residents in times of need.
 Click below to access the most current version of the guide.